Why risk automation is no longer optional

 Common mistakes we see and how to avoid them:

-• Over-automation too early — automate reversible, low-impact actions first.
+- Over-automation too early — automate reversible, low-impact actions first.
+Automating high-stakes decisions before the system is calibrated is how you create new problems.

-• Poor logging and explainability — every automated action must carry a clear rationale and an audit trail for compliance.
+- Poor logging and explainability — every automated action must carry a clear rationale and an audit trail for compliance.
+Regulators are increasingly expecting this, as covered in the 2026 outlook for retail brokers.

 How teams change after automation